of Modern Fiction Plots

 #7 Inventions and Scientific Research

 is another endless bunch of ideas that will give authors food

 for thought for centuries.
-After all, we can’t stop the technological progress.
+After all, we can’t stop

-sometimes even new areas in the literature.
-I believe this direction
+areas in the literature.
+I believe this direction has a very

 Orphans of the Sky by Robert A. Heinlein

-is a logical extension of the previous one.
+niche is a logical extension of the previous one.
 However,

-stories about robots, cyborgs, and other artificial intelligence have become so
+stories about robots, cyborgs, and other artificial intelligence

-carry a very interesting dramatic potential.
+stories carry a very interesting dramatic potential.
 The relationship

 between endowed with reason robots and people is a fertile

 Examples: Hyperion by Dan Simmons

-turns out that the quest is the most common and probably the most successful
+turns out that the quest is the most common and probably the

-basis of the action is the search for the missing or a
+the basis of the action is the search for the missing or a

-difficult and perilous trip to distant lands for a certain artifact.
-So I
+difficult and perilous trip to distant lands for a certain

-the plot based on a man destined to save the world?
-The main feature
+about the plot based on a man destined to save the world?

 undertaking such a plot.